Introduction To Custard Apple Farming Project Report

 - Planting distance is 7 x 7 m.

-- Fruits when ripe are whitish green in color.
+- Fruits when ripe are whitish-green in color.

-- Flesh is pulpy with acidic flavor.
+- The flesh is pulpy with an acidic flavor.

 - Contains fewer seeds.